Long Term Accommodation Plan 2016-2021

 French Immersion Program

-One of the recommendations that came from the consultation process for Vision 2020, the Board’s Multi-year Strategic Plan, was for the Board to implement French Immersion.
-The Program will be fully implemented, ELKP to Grade 8, in designated elementary sites by September 2020.
-The program will then impact the secondary schools between 2021-2025.
+One of the recommendations that came from the consultation process for Vision 2020, the Board’s previous Multi-year Strategic Plan, was for the Board to implement French Immersion.
+The Program was fully implemented, Kindergarten to Grade 8, in designated elementary sites in September 2020.
+The program will then impact secondary schools between 2021-2025.

 The program began operating in September 2013 at five Niagara Catholic elementary schools:

-- ELKP and Grade 1 at five (5) sites located at St. Mark Catholic Elementary School, Beamsville, for the Blessed Trinity Family of schools;
+- Kindergarten at five sites located at St. Mark Catholic Elementary School, Beamsville, for the Blessed Trinity Family of schools;

 - Notre Dame Catholic Elementary School, Niagara Falls, for the Saint Paul Family of Schools;